mity/acutest/README.md

 They can be used multiple times, and if any of those conditions fails, the particular test is considered to fail.

-`TEST_CHECK` is the most commonly used testing macros which simply test a boolean condition and fail if the condition evaluates to false (or zero).
+`TEST_CHECK` is the most commonly used testing macros which simply tests a boolean condition and fails if the condition evaluates to false (or zero).

 For example: